core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'union' Type {#union}

 Leafs of type union MUST be encoded using the rules associated with one of the types listed.
-When used in a union, the following YANG datatypes are prefixed by CBOR tag to avoid confusion between different YANG datatypes encoded using the same CBOR major type.
+When used in a union, the following YANG datatypes are enclosed by CBOR tag to avoid confusion between different YANG datatypes encoded using the same CBOR major type.

 * bits